-- The class teacher will meet regularly with parents, usually termly as part of parents meetings to discuss your child's needs, support and progress. - If your child has an IEP, this will be discussed with you and you will be provided with a copy. - The SENDCO is also available to talk to parents if this is more appropriate. - The SENDCO or class teacher will be happy to arrange other meetings as and when they are needed.
+- The class teacher will meet regularly with parents, usually termly as part of parents meetings to discuss your child's needs, support and progress. - If your child has an IEP, this will be discussed with you and you will be provided with a copy by Tapestry (Early Years) or Seesaw (Years1 and 2), our online learning platforms and methods of communication. - The Inclusion Manager is also available to talk to parents if this is more appropriate. - The Inclusion Manager or class teacher will be happy to arrange other meetings as and when they are needed.